 The Teaching and Learning Center is accepting applications from faculty interested in exploring the use of contemplative pedagogy in teaching.
-The Learning Community will be led by a TLC Faculty Fellows, Professors Eric Ekstrand and Elisabeth Whitehead.
+The Learning Community will be led by TLC Faculty Fellows Professors Eric Ekstrand and Elisabeth Whitehead.
 Membership in the Learning Community is capped at six.
 When considering applications, the learning community leaders will aim at selecting a cohort from a variety of disciplinary backgrounds.
 Fall meeting dates are the following Wednesdays from 3:30-5:00pm: October 5, October 19, November 16, and December 7, and participants should be available to attend all four meetings.
 Participants will also be expected to attend two events in the spring of 2017 to share practices, report on successes and challenges, and will share assignments and syllabi.
 Spring meeting times and places will be determined with the group.
 Participants will receive a $600 stipend from the Teaching and Learning Center at the completion of the spring semester in April 2016.

 What is Contemplative Pedagogy